stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsodatasourcetype/_index.md

 ---
+title: Aspose::Words::Settings::OdsoDataSourceType enum
-title: OdsoDataSourceType
+linktitle: OdsoDataSourceType
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the type of the external data source to be connected to as part of the ODSO connection information.
+description: Aspose::Words::Settings::OdsoDataSourceType enum.
+Specifies the type of the external data source to be connected to as part of the ODSO connection information in C++.
 type: docs
 weight: 222
 url: /cpp/aspose.words.settings/odsodatasourcetype/